Peridot-sh/peridot/questions/can-employees-use-chatgpt-with-company-data.md

 - Data leaves your environment
 - You lose control over how it is processed
 - There is no visibility into usage
+-
 This creates:
 - Data leakage risk
 - Compliance issues
 - Loss of control

+This is especially important for preventing [data leakage in AI](../questions/how-to-prevent-data-leakage-in-ai.md)

 ---